KelseyRMonson/Umbrella-Academy/Command-Line/Command_Line_Exercise.md

 These activities include:
 - 🗺️Navigating the command line
 - 📝Creating and editing simple scripts
 - ☑️Executing array jobs (using the LSF job scheduler) on Minerva, Mount Sinai's HPC.
+- 📊Aggregating quality control reports using MultiQC

-By the end of this exercise, you will be able to run [fastp](https://github.com/OpenGene/fastp), a "tool designed to provide ultrafast all-in-one preprocessing and quality control for FastQ data," on four RNA-seq .fastq files.
+By the end of this exercise, you will be able to run [fastp](https://github.com/OpenGene/fastp), a "tool designed to provide ultrafast all-in-one preprocessing and quality control for FastQ data," on four RNA-seq .fastq files and aggregate the QC documents using [MultiQC](https://github.com/MultiQC/MultiQC), a "tool to create a single report with interactive plots for multiple bioinformatics analyses across many samples."

 **fastp citation:**
 >Shifu Chen.
 2023.
-Ultrafast one-pass FASTQ data preprocessing, quality control, and deduplication using fastp. iMeta 2: e107.
+Ultrafast one-pass FASTQ data preprocessing, quality control, and deduplication using fastp. *iMeta* 2: e107.
 [DOI](https://doi.org/10.1002/imt2.107)

+**MultiQC citation**
+>Philip Ewels, Måns Magnusson, Sverker Lundin, Max Käller, MultiQC: summarize analysis results for multiple tools and samples in a single report, *Bioinformatics*, October 2016, [DOI](https://doi.org/10.1093/bioinformatics/btw354)

 ## Step 1
 ### Locate the Data